Skip to main content

 • Does Lactobacillus plantarum UALp-05M help with improved growth performance?

-• Does Lactobacillus plantarum UALp-05M help reduce inflammation?
+• Does Lactobacillus plantarum UALp-05M help with reduced inflammation?

 Most-studied combinations with Lactobacillus plantarum UALp-05M